A beginner's guide to disc golf

 Overstable discs have little to no high-speed turn in their flight and finish with a strong hook as they slow down.
 For a right-handed backhand throw, these discs will finish to the left.

 Overstable discs hold up well against the wind with predictable flights.
-More advanced players tend to prefer overstable discs for their ability not to turn over.
+More advanced players tend to prefer overstable discs for their reliability.

 Stable disc flight path